 - I. The results of the Graduate Record Examination (GRE) taken within the past five years unless the applicant chooses the option of successful completion (grade of B or better) of NUR 404, Normal and Abnormal Human Physiology, in lieu of the GRE (not for Direct Entry candidates or international students who must enroll full-time).
 NUR 404 is only offered in the fall (September) semester.
 Copies of student score reports are not acceptable.
-Direct Entry candidates should take the GRE no later than October 2004 in order for official score reports to be received at Simmons by the application deadline. - 2.
+Direct Entry candidates should take the GRE no later than September 2006 in order for official score reports to be received at Simmons by the application deadline. - 2.
 Official scores of the Test of English as a Foreign Language (TOEFL) taken within the past two years, for all applicants whose first language is not English, regardless of language of schooling or citizenship.
 Copies of student score reports are not acceptable.
-A minimum score of 570 (paper test) or 230 (computer test) is required.
-Direct Entry candidates should take the TOEFL no later than October 2004 in order for official score reports to be received at Simmons by the application deadline. - 3.
+A minimum score of 570 (paper test), 230 (computer test), or 88 (internet test) is required.
+Direct Entry candidates should take the TOEFL no later than September 2006 in order for official score reports to be received at Simmons by the application deadline. - 3.
 Official academic transcripts from all undergraduate and graduate academic institutions attended whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
-Applicants who are completing an undergraduate degree in the year of application must submit grades from the most recently completed academic term. - 4.
+Applicants who are completing an undergraduate degree in the year of application must submit grades from the most recently completed academic term.
+Applicants to the Direct Entry nursing program should include official transcripts in signed and sealed envelopes in the applicant packet.
+Photocopies, faxes, or open envelopes are not acceptable. - 4.
 Applicants who have studied abroad must submit academic documents in the native language as well as official English translations.
 Additionally, academic records may need to be evaluated by an agency as specified by the School for Health Studies. - 5.
 Three professional or academic recommendations (each in sealed, signed envelopes sent directly to the Office of Admission for the School for Health Studies).
 Recommendations provide the Admissions Committee with valuable information regarding the applicant's potential as a nurse and a candidate for graduate study.
 References should be selected carefully.
 Recommendations should come from individuals who know the applicant well enough to comment on her or his ability to engage in graduate study, and ultimately, in advanced nursing practice.
 At least one recommendation should be from the applicant's most recent employer.
+Applicants to the Direct Entry nursing program should include recommendation letters in signed and sealed envelopes in the applicant package.
+Photocopies, faxes, or open envelopes are not acceptable.